garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/build scripts.md

 ![[Pasted image 20231103120001.png]]

 ### Ultimate goal:
-- Anyone should be able to bring in a virgin machine, check out the source code & other necessary resources from the repository, ideally issue a single command & have a running
+- Anyone should be able to bring in a virgin machine, check out the source code & other necessary resources from the repository, ideally issue a single command & have a running [[software]] package on their machine
+	- no need of using an IDE to run your application